-For many years, most gulls were classified under the genus Larus.
+For decades, most gulls were classified under the genus Larus.
 This classification was based almost entirely on morphological, behavioral, and plumage characters suggested by several prominent ornithologists, notably Dwight (1925), Moynihan (1959) and Chu (1998).

-Burch and Bonaparte felt that the gulls should be divided into two groups: the hooded and the non-hooded.
-This proved to be problematic since several known species at the time showed morphological characters that could be assigned to either group (L. ichthyaetus is an example).
+In the earlier literature, Burch and Bonaparte felt that the gulls should be divided into two groups: the hooded and the non-hooded.
+This proved to be problematic since several known species at the time showed morphological characters that could be assigned to both groups (L. ichthyaetus is the classic example).
 Dr. Jonathan Dwight - the father of gull taxonomy and gull study - put forth the following in perhaps his greatest work contributed to ornithology, The Gulls of the World; Their Plumages, Moults, Variations, Relationships and Distributions:

 "Accepting, then, the Laridae as a family, there are some forty or more species in a remarkably homogenous group that does not lend itself readily to subdivision.
 If on the one hand every minor difference or slight single character be recognized, as some authorities have advocated, then a multiplicity of monotypic genera hardly differing, if at all, from species will result and the value of such genera as taxonomic units will be completely nullified.
 If, on the other hand, ponderable differences are grouped in larger units, many slightly dissimilar species must be included in one genus".

 Dwight gave the following solution to Burch and Bonaparte's two groups: Lareae and Xemeae.
 Under each group he suggested generic subgenera based on loosely allied species, although these subgenera seem to have never been advanced.
-It was clear that Dwight wasn't sold on the idea of various genera for the gulls:
+It appears Dwight himself wasn't sold on the idea of various genera for the gulls:

 "In fact, however we may arrange the species, some member of each group is bound to have some of the characters of others and rarely is there a species, or even a genus which has characters, or even one character, all its own".